Nondiscrimination and Equal Employment

 - The right to remain silent

-- The right to make his/her statement without being in the presence of the respondent/complainant
+- The right to make their statement without being in the presence of the respondent/complainant

-- The right to report his/her account of the incident and to call witness to testify
+- The right to report their account of the incident and to call witness to testify

 - The right to have access to health and counseling services